dhanush-bm/Real-Estate-Price-Prediction-/readme.md

-#Real Estate Price Prediction Website
+# Real Estate Price Prediction

 ● Preprocessed and cleaned data using Pandas and NumPy

 ● Utilized scikit-learn and linear regression to train a machine learning model on a real estate dataset